mathe-e-botond/ds-math-notes/06-neural-networks.md

     3. Backpropagate error with (BP2)
 5. Adjust weights and biases with learning rate times the average of gradients given by (BP3) and (BP4)

-The reasopn backpropagation is faster than forward learning is because we would need to compute the gradient for all combinations of weights for each layer.
-Since most of the computation is redundant in the sense that partial gradients are re calculated multiple times, for each forward path, the backpropagation algorythms optimizes on this to compute only once.
+The reason backpropagation is faster than forward learning is because we would need to compute the gradient for all combinations of weights for each layer.
+Since most of the computation is redundant in the sense that partial gradients are recalculated multiple times, for each forward path, the backpropagation algoroithm optimizes on this to compute only once.

 ## References